jblindsay/whitebox-tools/README.md

 ## Description

-**WhiteboxTools** is an experimental library, developed using the Rust programming language, for advanced analysis of geospatial data.
-Although it is intended to serve as a source of plugin tools for the [*Whitebox GAT*](http://www.uoguelph.ca/~hydrogeo/Whitebox/) open-source GIS project, the tools contained in this library are stand-alone and can run outside of the larger Whitebox GAT project.
+**WhiteboxTools** is a modern and scalable engine for advanced analysis of geospatial data.
+The library has been developed using the [Rust](https://www.rust-lang.org/en-US/) programming language, a very performant and safe systems language often viewed as a modern replacement for C/C++.
+Although **WhiteboxTools** is intended to serve as a source of plugin tools for the [*Whitebox GAT*](http://www.uoguelph.ca/~hydrogeo/Whitebox/) open-source GIS project, the tools contained in the library are stand-alone and can run outside of the larger Whitebox GAT project.
 See [Usage](#usage) for further details.
 There have been a large number of requests to call *Whitebox GAT* tools and functionality from outside of the Whitebox user-interface (e.g. from Python automation scripts). *WhiteboxTools* is intended to meet these usage requirements.
 Eventually most of the approximately 450 tools contained within *Whitebox GAT* will be ported to *WhiteboxTools*.
-In addition to separating the processing capabilities and the user-interface (and reducing the reliance on Java), this migration should significantly improve processing efficiency.
+In addition to separating the processing capabilities and the user-interface (and thereby reducing the reliance on Java), this migration should significantly improve processing efficiency.
 This is because Rust is generally [faster than the equivalent Java code](http://benchmarksgame.alioth.debian.org/u64q/compare.php?lang=rust&lang2=java) and because many of the *WhiteboxTools* functions are designed to process in parallel wherever possible.
 In contrast, the older Java codebase included largely single-threaded applications.

 The *WhiteboxTools* project is related to the [**GoSpatial**](https://github.com/jblindsay/go-spatial) project, which has similar goals but is designed using the Go programming language instead of Rust.
 Both projects are currently considered to be experimental.